You are here

 In Vitro Fertilization (IVF) Explained

 In vitro fertilization, also known as IVF is a type of assisted reproduction technology (ART) that is used for couples experiencing infertility.
 The first successful IVF was in Great Britain in 1978 when Louise Joy Brown was born.
-IVF was used successfully for the first time in the United States in 1981, and in 2011, there were 47,849 live births and 61,610 babies born, according to the Centers for Disease Control and Prevention.
+IVF was used successfully for the first time in the United States in 1981, and in 2013 there were 67,996 live born infants, according to the CDC’s Fertility Clinic Success Rates Report.
+(2013 success rates are the most recent.)

 What Is IVF?